 The game works on either Windows PC's or Macintosh computers, but requires a 3D graphics card and adequate memory.
 For specific hardware requirements and instructions for install, read our FAQ here.
 It is not available for mobile or tablets.
-Later this summer, it will also be available for consoles, but for now we only support Windows and Mac.
+It is also available for PlayStation 4, but we are only able to give complimentary versions of the Windows and Mac versions.

 I need help with something else!